acm-cui/website-cui2025/submit/short_papers.md

   chairs: postersdemos
   dates: short_papers

-#menus:
+menus:
-  #submit:
+  submit:
-    #text: Posters
+    text: Posters
-    #title: Information about submitting to the posters track at CUI !!conference.year!!
+    title: Information about submitting to the posters track at CUI !!conference.year!!
-    #weight: 2
+    weight: 1
-    #is_track: true
+    is_track: true
 ---

 We invite the submission of short papers and works-in-progress from a broad range of disciplines, including human-computer interaction, computer science, engineering, speech technology, linguistics, psychology, cognitive sciences, sociology, and other cognate disciplines in the field of Conversational User Interfaces.